-Mr. Barnes is a founding partner of the firm and a graduate of the Georgetown University Law Center.
+Rick Barnes is a founding partner of Goodell DeVries.
 He represents clients in complex tort, commercial, and product liability litigation.
-He has been recognized as a leading practitioner in these fields and most recently was awarded 2015’s Leadership in Law Award from The Daily Record.
-During his career, he has represented a variety of clients in disputes involving pharmaceuticals, medical devices, patents, trademarks and the Lanham Act, antitrust, breach of contract, unfair trade practices, aviation, commercial torts, covenants not to compete, and state procurement laws.
-He has defended companies in federal and state court class actions in Maryland, West Virginia, Alabama, Ohio, Pennsylvania and California.
+Recognized as a leading practitioner in these fields by Chambers USA and Best Lawyers, he was awarded 2015's Maryland Leadership in Law Award from The Daily Record.
+During his career, Rick has represented a variety of clients in disputes involving pharmaceuticals, medical devices, patents, trademarks and the Lanham Act, antitrust, breach of contract, unfair trade practices, aviation, commercial torts, covenants not to compete, and state procurement laws.
+He has defended companies in federal and state court class actions in Maryland, Florida, West Virginia, Alabama, Ohio, Pennsylvania, and California.

 In 2015, Mr. Barnes and Ms. Woolf defeated a multi-million dollar claim for patent royalties based on various endodontic patents and inventions.
 His client, Dentsply International was also relieved of its obligation to pay future royalties on several of the disputed patents and inventions.
 In December of 2013, Mr. Barnes and Ms. Woolf successfully defended Dentsply International in a three-week California UCL class action trial in San Francisco Superior Court.
 In 2013, he also successfully litigated a complex state procurement dispute before the Maryland Board of Contract Appeals on behalf of an institutional pharmacy .
 Mr. Barnes has also tried to verdict complicated multi-plaintiff product liability, pharmaceutical and medical device cases.
 He has briefed or argued cases before the United States Supreme Court and various state and federal appellate courts.
 He is currently serving as national counsel in two pharmaceutical litigations involving over-the-counter medications.